navsharma1/quoting-calculator/README.md

 3. Serve the `public` directory using a local server
 4. Open your browser and visit the local server URL

+## Deployment
-## Deployment to Cloudflare Pages
+The application is automatically deployed to Cloudflare Pages at [https://quoting-calculator.pages.dev/](https://quoting-calculator.pages.dev/)

+### Custom Domain Setup (Future)
+To set up a custom domain:
-1. Fork this repository to your GitHub account
+1. Purchase your desired domain
-2. Log in to Cloudflare Dashboard
+2. Add it to Cloudflare
-3. Go to Pages > Create a project
-4. Connect your GitHub repository
-5. Configure your build settings:
-   - Build command: (leave empty)
-   - Build output directory: `public`
-6. Deploy!
+3. Configure DNS settings with a CNAME record pointing to quoting-calculator.pages.dev
+4. Add the custom domain in Cloudflare Pages settings

 ## Development
 - All static assets are in the `public` directory